Skye-XD/desktop-icons-ng/Desktop_Widgets.md

 This makes it easy to build widgets that integrate with home automation systems, monitoring endpoints, remote dashboards, infrastructure services, and other devices that already expose web-based APIs or interfaces.

+When HTTP APIs are not enough, widgets can declare a native backend helper.
+The helper is launched directly from the widget directory and communicates with the HTML UI using newline-delimited JSON.
+This unlocks integrations with sensors, CLI tools, and custom daemons written in any language, so long as you ship the executable with the widget.
+Because the helper runs with the user’s privileges, treat it like any other desktop application when reviewing or distributing widgets.

 This includes:
 - modern JavaScript frameworks and libraries
 - React, Vue, Svelte, or plain JavaScript